AshleyYakeley/NixVirt/README.md

   Default: `null`.

   :warning: If this option is specified and not null, any libvirt pool not defined in the list will be removed.
+  However, removing a pool does not delete the files or other storage holding the volumes it contained.

 Note that NixOS already has options under `virtualisation.libvirtd` for controlling the libvirt daemon.